rotationalio/rotational.io/content/en/blog/2023-12-05-pubsub-101---creating-a-subscriber.md

 ## Ensign Subscribers

 In Ensign, a subscriber is just a piece of code that listens on one or more `topics` for `events`.
-The subscriber decides what to do with each `event`, by updating internal state, logging it, or persisting it to storage, or performing some processing and publishing a secondary event to a different topic.
-Here are a few examples of different types of subscribers that you could write using Ensign.
+The subscriber decides what to do with each `event` -- whether to log it, or persist it to storage, or perform some processing and publish a transformation of the event to a different topic.
+Here are a few examples of different types of subscribers you could write using Ensign.

 1. Subscribe to a topic with weather updates and display weather notifications to users.
 2. Subscribe to a topic with stock trades and train an online model to predict future price movement.